Information about Vildagliptin

-- Vildagliptin can cause acute pancreatitis (swelling of your pancreas) which can be life threatening.
-Tell your doctor if you ever had pancreatitis, gallstones, and history of alcohol intake.
+- Vildagliptin can increase the risk of acute pancreatitis (swelling of your pancreas) which can be life threatening.
+Tell your doctor if you have a history of pancreatitis, gallstones, or alcohol intake.

 - If you experience severe joint pain or allergic reactions (skin rash, swelling of the face, lips, tongue and throat which causes difficulty in breathing), stop taking the medicine and inform your doctor.

 - Tell your doctor if you are pregnant or planning to get pregnant or breastfeeding.